pwFoo/Mastodon-OAuth-Documentation/README.md

 TLS is recommended if the GET request made by the web browser for the URL travels across an insecure or open network.

-> Mastodon uses [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper/wiki) to provide OAuth 2.0 features.
-As a result Doorkeeper's documentation can be a helpful companion.
+> Mastodon uses [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper/wiki) to provide its OAuth 2.0 features.
+The Doorkeeper documentation can be a helpful companion.

-See Registration section above for more details.
+See Registration section above for further details.

 ### Authorization Response

 At this point, the web browser will direct the user to a page on the Mastodon server to authorize your app.
-If the user is not currently signed in, the user will be asked to sign in.
+If the user is not signed in, the user will be asked to sign in.
 Your app must be registered with that server.

-If your request is granted, the server will:
+If your request is granted, the server will either:

 1. direct the web browser to the URL you gave it, adding a `code` query parameter.
 A `state` parameter will be included if one was included in the request.